pdfernhout/mithril-gitter-archiver-and-viewer/README.md

 The current bash download script stores the messages in "new-messages" folder.
 You will need to rename that as messages for the coalesce.js script to work.
-The reason for this is that I did not want to accidentally overwrite hours of previously downloaded messages by accident if running the script a second time.
+The reason for this is to avoid accidentally overwriting hours of previously downloaded messages by accident if running the script a second time.

+> $ node ./coalesce.js

 ## generate_user_stats.js